simonrho/jcnr-in-aws-demo/README.md

  - An active AWS account to obtain the necessary AWS access token.
  - Git installed on your setup machine.
  - Basic knowledge of AWS, Kubernetes, and Terraform.
+ - Familiarity with Junos, JCNR, and L3VPN concepts.

 ## Demo Topology